dalihub/tizen-docs/docs/application/dotnet/guides/nui/text.md

 There are three NUI components for displaying text on the screen.

-- The [TextLabel](#textLabel) is a NUI components that displays a short text string
+- The [TextLabel](#textLabel) is a NUI component that displays a short text string

-- The [TextField](#textField) is a NUI components that allows single line text editing.
+- The [TextField](#textField) is a NUI component that allows single line text editing.

-- The [TextEditor](#textEditor) is a NUI components that allows multi line text editing.
-It is similar to the TextField components.
+- The [TextEditor](#textEditor) is a NUI component that allows multi line text editing.
+It is similar to the TextField component.

 <a name="textLabel"></a>
 # TextLabel

-A text label is a NUI control that displays a short text string.
+A text label is a NUI component that displays a short text string.
 It is implemented through the `Tizen.NUI.BaseComponents.TextLabel` class.

 Text labels are lightweight, non-editable, and do not respond to user input.
 They can support multiple languages and scripts, including right-to-left scripts, such as Arabic.
 For an example of displaying text using a text label, see [NUI Hello World Tutorial](hello-world.md).